Many community members do have Israel on their minds!

 “At the moment there is tremendous opportunity happening in Eres Yisrael.
 Our energies to promote investment in and/or support Aliya are not sourced in fear of current politics or the pandemic, rather in the historic realization that the Land of Israel is slated to be a success story for the Jewish people.
 This realization is surely reaching our community’s population now more than ever,” noted Rabbi Haber.

 Rabbi Haber said that in the summer of 2020, more and more community members were discussing Israel.
 Last summer Rabbi Haber moderated an online conversation with Nefesh B’Nefesh representative Mr. Eli Bialik dubbed “Are You Thinking About Making Aliyah?” which was viewed by 150 people.

-“The questions that were sent into the Zoom chat were very practical, which means there many in the community already are thinking about what it is going to take to make Aliyah, have dual citizenship, or begin investing in land or apartments” Rabbi Haber said, noting also that many reached out to him afterward for more information.
+“The questions that were sent into the Zoom chat were very practical, which means there are many in the community already thinking about what it is going to take to make Aliyah, have dual citizenship, or begin investing in land or apartments,” Rabbi Haber said, noting also that many reached out to him afterward for more information.

 Syrian-Israel Link – Source of Vital Information